0xPARC/0xparc-intro-book/src/fhe2.typ

 by using either $0$ or $⌊q / 2⌋$ to obtain maximum separation and thus tolerance to error.
-Alternatively, we could allow the message to be any multiple of some constant $r$, where $r$ is bigger than the error bound (right now that’s $m$), which allows you to encode a message space of size $q \/ r$ rather than just a single bit.
+Alternatively, we could allow the message to be any multiple of some constant $r$, where $r$ is bigger than the error bound (right now that is $m$), which allows you to encode a message space of size $q \/ r$ rather than just a single bit.

-When we do FHE, we’re going to apply many operations to a ciphertext, and each is going to cause the error to grow.
-We’re going to have to put some effort into keeping the error under control, and the size of $q\/ r$ will determine how many operations we can do before the error grows too big.
+When we do FHE, we are going to apply many operations to a ciphertext, and each is going to cause the error to grow.
+We are going to have to put some effort into keeping the error under control, and the size of $q\/ r$ will determine how many operations we can do before the error grows too big.